JohnW876/gift-shack/TESTING.md

 Screenshots

-**11. As a site user, I want to be able to log in and log out easily so that I can access my account and all relevant information.**
+**16. As a shopper, I want to be able to see my search results so that I can check product availability and suitability.**

 These user's needs are met via:
 * Page/Feature